aiman-al-masoud/deixiscript/README.md

   style split in two sentences, also intermediate numerical computations.

-- anaphora can also be used to replace if-statements, one big function with lots of ifs = lots of small "functions" with naturalistic type arguments.
+- anaphora can also be used to replace if-statements, one big function with lots of ifs = lots of small "functions" with naturalistic type arguments created on the fly.

 - anaphora work as if each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is